omaruno/ELISA-An-AI-Agent-for-Expression-Grounded-Discovery-in-Single-Cell-Genomics/README.md

 ## Citation

-If you use ELISA in your research, please cite:
+If you use ELISA in your research, please cite the preliminary version published at ICLR Workshop Generative AI in Genomics:

 ```bibtex
 @article{coserelisa,